batro83/videoRentalStore/README.md

 - Basic price is for regular and old films.

-- For basic price surcharges: every day extra * 1€
+- For basic price surcharges: every day extra * 1â‚¬

-- For premium price surcharges: every day extra * 3€
+- For premium price surcharges: every day extra * 3â‚¬
-´´´
+Â´Â´Â´

 **Feel free to modify data.sql to initialize the db as you want.